kulkal/Corona/readme.md

 # DX12 & DXR test framework
+This project is for dx12 & dxr learning.
+Quite not orgnized for now.
+I am focussing about the actual working implementation of each tech issues(resource binding, dynamic descriotpr allocation, MT, etc....)

 ## DX12
 * Modified from ms dynamicindexing tutorial sln.(Almost nothing left now, will change sln name soon)